protontypes/open-sustainable-technology/README.md

 - [CalTRACK](https://github.com/energy-market-methods/caltrack) - Methods are developed in an open and transparent stakeholder process that uses empirical testing to define replicable methods for calculating normalized metered energy consumption using either monthly or interval data from an existing conditions baseline.
 - [H2020 CATALYST](https://gitlab.com/project-catalyst) - Converting data centres in energy flexibility ecosystems.
 - [OpenModelica](https://github.com/OpenModelica/OpenModelica) - An open-source Modelica-based modeling and simulation environment intended for industrial and academic usage.
-- [brightway2](https://github.com/brightway-lca/brightway2) - A open source framework for life cycle assessment.
-- [Electricity Life Cycle Inventory](https://github.com/USEPA/ElectricityLCI) - A python package that uses standardized facility release and generation data to create regionalized life cycle inventory (LCI) models for the generation, mix of generation, mix of consumption, and distribution of electricity to end users for the US, with embedded system processes of upstream fuel production and infrastructure.

 ## Energy System Assessment